cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 ```
 lsof -i -P -n | grep grafana
 ```
-> If there's output saying that you have grafana using the port, then you should be able to login to the Grafana dashboard by localhost:3000 directly.
-It that doesn't work, try to run `./stop_grafana.sh` and then restart it.
+> If there's output saying that you have grafana using the port: 3000, then you should be able to login to the Grafana dashboard by localhost:3000 directly.
+If you are not able to open localhost:3000, try to run `./stop_grafana.sh` and restart it.

 ### Get API_KEY and Add Database_Source
 1. Problem: Not able to get the token.